|

 The queen excluder stops the queen bee from laying eggs in the honey supers.
 When this happens, the honey is harder to harvest, and fall management becomes a bigger challenge.

 Some beekeepers prefer not to use a queen excluder as it slows down the progress of the worker bees.
-The end result could mean less honey production.
+The result could mean less honey production.

 Worker bees crawling through a queen excluder in a Langstroth hive